About The Project

 Donate To The Project

-This project is entirely self-funded by Kaivalya Plays.
-Whilst it was waitlisted for two eminent arts research grants in India, it didn't make the final cut.
 We believe this work is important and invite you to support this project through a donation.
-Your contribution will go towards the payment of logistical, material, academic, labor, and possibly travel costs associated with the project
+Your contribution will go towards the payment of logistical, material, academic, laboUr, and possibly travel costs associated with the project

 About Kaivalya Plays